Education Loan EMI Calculator – Student Loan Calculator India 2026

 Central Scheme of Interest Subsidy (CSIS) provides full interest subsidy during moratorium period for students from economically weaker sections with family income up to ₹4.5 lakh per annum.
 This covers courses in India.
 Some state governments also offer similar schemes.

-🔗 Explore Related Calculators
+🔗 Explore Related Financial Calculators

 Loan Affordability Calculator